 At Princeton Pain & Spine Institute, Dr. Dinash Yanamadula uses cutting-edge technology to diagnose and treat many different conditions including sciatica and herniated discs.
-The doctor and his team of professionals serve the residents of Lawrenceville, New Jersey.
+The doctor and his team of professionals serve the residents of Lawrenceville and Edgewater, New Jersey.

 The sciatic nerve runs from the base of the spine through the coccyx and splits, resulting with a large nerve that travels down the leg and ends in the foot.
 As the longest nerve in the body, there are many ways for it to become pinched or injured.
 Sciatica is the term often given to the condition in which the sciatic nerve becomes damaged as it travels through the foramen in the coccyx.
 As the foramen narrows, the nerve becomes irritated as it is pressed against the sides of the opening.
 In the beginning, this may cause numbness and tingling.
 Eventually, however, it can lead to the "pins and needles" feelings as well as deep nerve pain which can be extremely uncomfortable.

 Many doctors debate as to whether or not sciatica is preventable.
 Individuals who have received minimal injuries to their tailbone and spine will have a reduced risk of the condition.
 Others who have problems with conditions like osteoarthritis, degenerative bone diseases, fibromyalgia, and other conditions that affect the musculoskeletal system may be more at risk than others.
 Doctors often look at the person's past medical history and can often determine whether or not a person is more susceptible to this type of condition.
 Exercising regularly, eating a healthy diet that contains sufficient amounts of dairy, and getting adequate amounts of rest are also important for preventing any type of illness or disease.